History of research

 Types of cannabis plants

-It is widely believed that there are many different types of cannabis which can each be differentiated by their phenotypes (or, their visual appearance) and typified by their different chemotypes (or, their chemical composition).
+It is widely believed that there are many different types of cannabis which can each be differentiated by their phenotypes (visual appearance) and typified by their different chemotypes (chemical composition).
 However, this is no longer accurate.

 Historically, there were two main species of cannabis, Indica and Sativa, which were identifiable by their different phenotypes and chemotypes.
 Their individual make-ups had different effects and were therefore used for different medicinal uses.
 This information is no longer accurate, though you may continue to see this information distributed.
 Over time, the various species of cannabis have become so hybridized that taxonomically, or scientifically, they have become the same thing.